Taylor holds the 2-stroke lead in the Pebble Beach Pro-Am - The Media Times

 Taylor, playing on the par-72 Pebble Beach Golf Links course, caught four of his last five holes after playing seven previous in 1 over.
 The Canadian sits at 14-under-129 and leads Jason Day of Australia with two hits in 36 holes.

+“I hit some really good shots that came in and made all the throws,” Taylor said, according to the Monterey (Calif.)
+Herald.
+“So obviously everything was gathering there.
+I grew up in poa annua (bar), so I have some kind of comfort level there.
+But I feel like I’ve read them pretty well.”

-Players are rotating between the three courses over the first three days of the event, with Monterey’s par-71 peninsula considered a bit lighter than Pebble Beach, and par-72 Spyglass Hill generally the toughest of the trio.
+Players are rotating between three courses during the first three days of the event, with Monterey’s par-71 peninsula considered to be slightly lighter than Pebble Beach, and par-72 Spyglass Hill generally the toughest of the trio.
 Taylor fired 63 at Monterey on Thursday to lead the field with two.

 Day shot a free-kick round 64 at Pebble Beach on Friday, using three birdies and an eagle in the final seven holes to hold second place alone.
 He’s a hit ahead of defending champion Phil Mickelson, who had seven birdie and an eagle but ended up with a girlfriend to settle for a 64 in Monterey.